Bakery counters in Milan worth queuing for: levain breads, laminated pastry, regional bakes and the morning ritual.

 Pasticceria Sissi ★ 4.2

-Pasticceria Sissi at Piazza Risorgimento has baked filled brioche and sfogliati since the 1950s, the Milanese pastry counter the Risorgimento locals call their own.
+Pasticceria Sissi at Piazza Risorgimento has baked filled brioche and sfogliati since the 1950s, the Milanese pastry counter the Risorgimento locals call.

 Worth the queue: Brioche al prosciutto crudo